What is KVM? Why It’s the Best Choice for Virtualization

 Security

-KVM adopts the security features of the Linux kernel, helping from its robust security model and regular updates.
+KVM adopts the security features of the Linux kernel, benefiting from its robust security model and regular updates.

 Flexibility

-KVM supports various guest operating systems, including Linux, Windows, and others.
+KVM supports various guest operating systems, including Linux, Windows Server, and others.
 It also offers a high degree of flexibility regarding resource allocation and customization.

 Feature-Rich